How and Why to Candle Eggs

 What you want to do is sit the egg on your light source as in the picture above.
 You want the light to not be shining out around but just through the egg.

-Remember to take care when candling and to move quickly so that your eggs aren’t getting too cold.
-I remove one at a time to candle and then back into the incubator.
-Yes, it can be a slow process but I don’t want to cause problems with heat loss.
+I remove hatching eggs one at a time to candle and then back into the incubator.
+Yes, it can be a slow process but I don't want to cause problems with heat loss, or humidity changes.

 Why Candle Eggs